What Are Dekton & Neolith Worktops?

 Relatively new to the kitchen worktop market, Dekton and Neolith are brands of compact work surfaces that often get advertised as being pretty much indestructible.
 These worktops are currently the most durable and hardwearing choice on the market, having extremely good heat, scratch and stain resistance.

 This means that you can chop, spill red wine and put a hot pan directly onto the work surface without the worry of it scratching, staining long term and causing any burn marks or even cracking the slab.

-You may not see the crack on the surface, as often times it will be within the material itself, but this will compromise the structural stability of the worktop, and one day out of nowhere that crack could move to the surface or completely split the worktop.
+You may not see the crack on the surface, as often it will be within the material itself, but this will compromise the structural stability of the worktop, and one day out of nowhere that crack could move to the surface or completely split the worktop.

 Now don’t let that put you off granite or quartz as it’s quite rare for that to happen and is more of a perfect storm scenario.
-People put hot things down directly on to them all the time and nothing happens, but I think just being aware can help; you don’t want to be that person.
+People put hot things down directly on them all the time and nothing happens, but I think just being aware can help; you don’t want to be that person.

-Having such hardwearing and tough properties are the biggest selling point for Dekton and Neolith, as people’s demands and needs for a more robust kitchen worktop are ever increasing.
+Having such hardwearing and tough properties are the biggest selling point for Dekton and Neolith, as people’s demands and needs for a more robust kitchen worktop are ever-increasing.

 Dekton and Neolith have their own unique selection of colours and textures ranging from marble look-alike to dark, rusted and industrial looking worktops.

 While there isn’t quite the same range of finish options as quartz, new colours and patterns are being launched all the time as the material becomes more popular and moves more into the mainstream kitchen worktop market.